IDPH Guidances Relating to the COVID-19 Outbreak

 The federal Office of Management and Budget is allowing flexibilities in administrative requirements for services necessary to for emergency response or loss of operations, as specified.
 See chart below.

-This document is intended to provide guidance to businesses operating swimming facilities licensed by the Illinois Department of Public Health (IDPH) during Phase 4 of the Restore Illinois plan.
-This includes swimming pools, water parks, splashpads, and beaches.
+This document is intended to provide guidance for operating swimming facilities licensed by the Illinois Department of Public Health (IDPH), which include, but is not limited to, swimming pools, water parks, splashpads, bathing beaches, spas, and whirlpools.

 Guidance for Staffing Agencies and Temporary Workers